 A determination of whether new replacement units are properly sized for the homes in which they were installed.

-Process Evaluation
+Market Research

-The main objective of the process evaluation was to identify methods to better induce early replacement of CAC units.
+The main objective of the market research was to identify methods to better induce early replacement of CAC units among program participants.

 To achieve this objective, the study explored a variety of questions.
 These included: